EEL5840-EEE4773-Spring2022/final-project-code-and-report-machine_learners/README.md

 Dimensions of data should be 90000xN, where, N is number of samples.

-Similarly, change the np.load() directory to load the data for easy_test.ipynb and hard_test.ipynb and dimension should be again 90000xN.
+Similarly, change the np.load() directory to load the data and labels file for easy_test.ipynb and hard_test.ipynb and dimension should be again 90000xN.